mlswg/mls-protocol/draft-ietf-mls-protocol.md

   the `sender` field.

-* Generate a provisional GroupContext object by applying the proposals referenced in the commit object in the order provided, as described in
+* Generate a provisional GroupContext object by applying the proposals referenced in the initial Commit object, as described in {{proposals}}.
+Update proposals are applied first, followed by Remove proposals, and then finally Add proposals.
+Add proposals are applied in the order listed in the `proposals` vector, and always to the leftmost unoccupied leaf in the tree, or the right edge of the tree if all leaves are occupied.

-  {{proposals}}.
-First the list of update proposals, then the list of remove proposals, and last the list of add proposals.
-Add proposals are applied left to right: Each Add proposal is applied at the leftmost unoccupied leaf, or appended to the right edge of the tree if all leaves are occupied.
+  * Note that the order in which different types of proposals are applied should be updated by the implementation to include any new proposals added by negotiated group extensions.

-* Verify that the `path` value is populated if either of the `updates` or `removes` vectors has length greater than zero, or if all of the `updates`, `removes`, and `adds` vectors are empty.
+* Verify that the `path` value is populated if the `proposals` vector contains any Update or Remove proposals, or if it's empty.
 Otherwise, the `path` value MAY be omitted.

 * If the `path` value is populated: Process the `path` value using the ratchet tree the provisional GroupContext, to update the ratchet tree and generate the